-Answer: When we are down with cold, our nose gets blocked where we cannot sense the smell or taste.
-Hence we cannot taste food properly.
+Answer: When we are down with a cold, our nose gets blocked, and we cannot sense the sense of smell or taste.
+Hence, we cannot taste food properly.

-Answer: We know that there exists salivary glands in the mouth.
-Saliva contains digestive enzymes, these enzymes helps in breaking complex sugars to simple sugars.
-Hence we can say that digestion begins in the mouth.
+Answer: We know that salivary glands exist in the mouth.
+Saliva contains digestive enzymes; these enzymes help in breaking complex sugars into simple sugars.
+Hence, we can say that digestion begins in the mouth.

-We at BYJU’S, provide in detail explanations for all the chapters and the chapter From Tasting To Digesting is explained along with more examples of day to day eating activities.
-Here students can also find chapter wise test and worksheets for their practice.
-Below is a sample of CBSE, class 5 EVS – chapter 3 worksheets.
+We, at BYJU’S, provide in-depth explanations for all the chapters and the chapter From Tasting to Digesting is explained, along with more examples from our day-to-day activities.
+Here, students can also find chapter-wise tests and worksheets for their practice.
+Below is a sample of CBSE Class 5 EVS – Chapter 3 worksheets.

 Q1.
 Do you like only one kind of taste?

 Q2.
-On which part of tongue could you get the most taste?
+On which part of the tongue could you get the most taste?

 - Tomato is sweet, sour and juicy.

-BYJU’S which is India’s largest k12 education company makes learning simple, fun and interesting.
-Register now to experience easy education.
+BYJU’S, which is India’s largest K12 education company, makes learning simple, fun and interesting.
+Register now to experience an easy education.
 Learning is no more boring with BYJU’S.